MaxB5282/Twitter-Sentiment-Analysis/README.md

 # Introduction

 When I sat down to work on a Sentiment Analysis project I pondered what might be a good topic to analyze.
-A couple days prior to this the Roe v.
+A couple days prior to this, the Roe v.
 Wade case made headlines as congress looked to potentially overturn their previous decision on the case.

 The previous decesion was that the United States would give woman liberty to choose to have an abortion without government restriction.